kaiiyer/webtech/README.md

     Select the Burp-WebTech.py file in this folder

 PRs are highly appreciated !!!

+Read [info about burp](https://github.com/keshakaneria/webtech/blob/master/docs/info_about_burpsuite.md) in docs folder for more information about Burpsuite.

 Read [Guidelines](/CONTRIBUTING.md) for making a PR.

 Inspired by [webtech](https://github.com/ShielderSec/webtech)